madMAx43v3r/mmx-node/docs/src/content/docs/reference/hardfork-2.md

 Wallets select the transaction version for the next block height.
 A version-0 transaction that has not been included before activation is no longer eligible for inclusion after hardfork 2.

+## Canonical transaction solutions

+Starting with transaction version 1, every top-level solution must be referenced by the sender, an input, or an authorized contract call.
+Top-level solutions must also have unique hashes.
+This prevents an otherwise unused or duplicate signature from being added while changing only non-cryptographic solution indexes.
+A single solution can still authorize multiple uses by sharing its index.

+For a version-1 multi-signature solution, every map entry must belong to an owner of the multi-signature contract and must contain a public-key signature for that owner.
+Entries from non-owners and entries of other solution types are rejected instead of ignored, and the solution's required-signature count must match the contract.
+Additional valid signatures from owners remain allowed.
+Version-0 transactions retain the legacy behavior for historical validation.

 ## Block format and support flag